sidde95/sidde95/README.md

 <h2><i>Contacting Me</i></h2>

 My availability for professional communication spans from 10:00 PM to 8:00 PM IST, allowing ample time for collaboration and fruitful exchanges.
 Following this period, I intentionally allocate time for personal rejuvenation, enabling me to approach my studies with a refreshed mindset.
 Typically, I dedicate my evenings to immersive learning endeavors, often extending into the late hours until mental fatigue sets in.
-To initiate contact, kindly utilize my LinkedIn profile through the provided link: <a href = "https://www.linkedin.com/in/siddeda/">LinkedIn</a>
+To initiate contact, kindly utilize my LinkedIn profile, link above.

 Thank you for investing your time in reviewing my introduction.
 I eagerly anticipate the opportunity to establish a connection and embark on a rewarding professional journey together.